SamScholefield/empty-project-auth/README.md

 `theming.component.ts` can be placed anywhere (eg. `../users/:id/settings`) and will communicate the theme switch via service.

-WARNING: This is my first service/observable/subscription and I can tell it's all sorts of wrong, but it works so hopefully it'll improve over time
+WARNING: This is my first service/observable/subscription and I can tell it's all sorts of wrong, but it works so hopefully it'll improve over time.

 TODO: Get user theme preference on init

-### AngularFire

-Requires author firebase config in `environment.ts` and/or `environment.prod.ts`

-TODO: build emptyProject with firebase.auth and guarded routes

 ### Google Analytics